Multistage rocket: Model rockets

+Engines with delay are not suitable for lower stages as delay loads usually do not ignite the next stage.
+In principle it is possible to launch the next stage of a model rocket electrically either by remote control or by a timer, but this method require some onboard devices, which enlarges the weight and complexity of the rocket model, making it only suitable for larger model rockets.

 Stage-and-a-half

 The stage-and-a-half launch system is a rarely used rocket system to attain Earth orbit.
 A half-stage only jettisons booster engines, compared to a full stage where both fuel tanks and engines are jettisoned.

 The concept is found in some rockets of the Atlas rocket family where all three engines are ignited on the ground and during flight two of the three engines are jettisoned.
 This was done because of reliability issues with engine ignition in the 1950s.
 Ignition of all three engines on the ground allowed for confirmation of the functionality of the engines before lift-off.